 45. If you go to Vegas – and you should – stay Downtown, not on the Strip.
 I like the Golden Nugget, myself.
 Go to the best show you can find at the half price ticket booth.
 I like Penn and Teller and Shin Lim, but then I'm a sucker for magic.

 46. Consider being a house sitter.
 We’ve done it a couple of times and it gives you a chance to really get to know an area and some regular people – and probably some animals.

 47. Learn at least one other language well.
 That probably means living in another country for at least a year.
 You will be amazed at how much it opens you to another way of thinking.

 48. Learn to use your camera.
 Wean yourself from the Auto setting.
 As much as possible, try to take pictures of people.
 They’ll usually let you if you smile at them.

-49. Make a packing list, update it as you realize you’re taking stuff you don’t need, or don’t have stuff you do.
+49. Make a packing list.
+Update it as you realize you’re taking stuff you don’t need, or need stuff you don't have.
 I try to error on the side of “less is better.”
 If you absolutely have to have something you didn’t bring, chances are you can buy it.

 50. Don’t get really drunk like you did when you were in college.
 It’s dangerous for many reasons.
 Trust me, I’ve seen things.